rdboyes/randy-pub/posts/themes.md

 ```
 \fig{themes_plot2}

 The syntax looks a little funny if you're coming from R, so it's worth a little detour to talk about which elements can be used in themes, and how to pass them in.
 Makie themes can contain settings for the Attributes of any object.
-To change the font, we want to edit the ["fonts" Attribute](https://docs.makie.org/stable/reference/plots/text#fonts) of the Figure which says it needs a "dictionary" that ties font styles (e.g. "regular") to fonts ("JetBrains Mono").
+To change the font, we want to edit the ["fonts" Attribute](https://docs.makie.org/stable/reference/plots/text#fonts) of the Figure which says it needs a "dictionary" that ties font styles (e.g. "regular") to fonts ("JuliaMono-Light").
 I honestly don't know why it says it wants a dictionary and then demands a named tuple instead, but that's the way it works.
 For more info, see the explanation [here](https://docs.makie.org/stable/explanations/fonts).

 Edits to the overall figure are done directly within the Theme call, while changes to ["Blocks"](https://docs.makie.org/stable/explanations/blocks) are done within a "UppercaseBlockName = (tuple of Attributes)" argument to Theme.
 We're going to need to change a lot of options for Axis (whose Attributes are listed [here](https://docs.makie.org/stable/reference/blocks/axis#attributes) in order to make this theme look right.
 Lets start by getting rid of the background and all of the axis lines except the bottom.